ggrossman/unix-cb/README.md

 briefly and he set up an instance of the original Unix/CB and we both logged into it and chatted.

+### The Original Gangsta

+After posting this code, I reached out to Eric Pederson.
+He was intrigued and posted the code to the original Unix/CB to Github.
+It's available at https://github.com/sourcedelica/unix-cb.
+This was just amazing to me because I thought I'd never see that code.
+It also compiled and worked on a modern Linux box with only a bit of hackery.
+Regrettably, it sounds like the rest of the Skynet source code may be forever lost.

 ### Other flavors

 At some point, I wondered whether my code had ever made it into any